 The Approved Researcher Scheme is used by the Office for National Statistics (ONS) to grant access to data that cannot be published openly, for statistical research purposes, as permitted by the Statistics and Registration Service Act 2007 (SRSA).

 To access data in this way, an individual must hold ONS Researcher Accreditation and have their research proposal approved by the ONS Microdata Release Panel, on behalf of the National Statistician.
-Following a public consultation in 2015, the processes and criteria used within the Approved Researcher Scheme have been revised.Back to table of contents
+The processes and criteria used within the Approved Researcher Scheme were revised in 2016.Back to table of contents

 To be an Accredited Researcher, an individual must meet the following criteria: